holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 	</em>
 </p>

-- If you select “**Enclosed Pasture**”, you will see an additional data field for the “**Pasture Location**"
+- If you select “**Enclosed Pasture**”, you will see an additional data field for the “**Pasture Location.**"

 <br>

 ##### Manure

-- 	The manure section contains details pertaining to the manure operations for your selected animal group in the selected management period.
+- 	The manure section contains details about the manure operations for your selected animal group in the selected management period.
-- 	You can select default manure management types such as:  Deep Bedding, Solid Storage, etc.
+- 	You can select default manure management types such as Deep Bedding, Solid Storage, etc.
-- 	If you have selected to see additional information, you are able to provide data inputs for more specific manure details.
+- 	If you have selected to see additional information, you can provide data inputs for more specific manure details.

 <br>
 <p align="center">